Carer & Family Support

-Our Support Groups offer a supportive environment where people have the opportunity to talk about their feelings, help explore alternative ways of coping, offer support to other group members, or to simply listen and observe.
+Our Support Groups offer a supportive environment where people have the opportunity to talk about their experiences, help explore alternative ways of coping, offer support to other group members, or to simply listen and observe.
 Support groups are also a valuable means of informing carers of Arafmi services and resources that are available to assist their caring role.

 Available Support Groups: